<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 </ul>

-<p>The strategy as a skipper is to catch the &#8220;Links&#8221; early.
+<p class="wp-block-paragraph">The strategy as a skipper is to catch the &#8220;Links&#8221; early.
 Prevention is better than cure.
 This means keeping a tidy &#8220;shipshape&#8221; cockpit and doing your safety briefings to tell the crew what to do <em>before</em> the drama starts.</p>

-<figure class="wp-block wp-block-kubio-image position-relative wp-block-kubio-image__outer style-7fohGvjSh-outer style-local-1-outer size-large align-items-center" data-kubio="kubio/image"><div class="position-relative wp-block-kubio-image__captionContainer style-7fohGvjSh-captionContainer style-local-1-captionContainer"><div class="position-relative wp-block-kubio-image__frameContainer style-7fohGvjSh-frameContainer style-local-1-frameContainer"><img decoding="async" width="576" height="1024" class="position-relative wp-block-kubio-image__image style-7fohGvjSh-image style-local-1-image d-flex wp-image-7224" alt="Perhaps a link in the catastrophe chain" src="https://allwindsadventures.com/wp-content/uploads/2026/03/IMG_3815-576x1024.png" srcset="https://allwindsadventures.com/wp-content/uploads/2026/03/IMG_3815-576x1024.png 576w, https://allwindsadventures.com/wp-content/uploads/2026/03/IMG_3815-169x300.png 169w, https://allwindsadventures.com/wp-content/uploads/2026/03/IMG_3815-607x1080.png 607w, https://allwindsadventures.com/wp-content/uploads/2026/03/IMG_3815.png 750w" sizes="(max-width: 576px) 100vw, 576px" /></div><figcaption class="position-relative wp-block-kubio-image__caption style-7fohGvjSh-caption style-local-1-caption">While 42 knots might in itself not be a catastrophe &#8211; it has the potential to be a link in the chain.</figcaption></div></figure>
+<figure class="wp-block wp-block-kubio-image position-relative wp-block-kubio-image__outer style-7fohGvjSh-outer style-local-15-outer size-large align-items-center" data-kubio="kubio/image"><div class="position-relative wp-block-kubio-image__captionContainer style-7fohGvjSh-captionContainer style-local-15-captionContainer"><div class="position-relative wp-block-kubio-image__frameContainer style-7fohGvjSh-frameContainer style-local-15-frameContainer"><img loading="lazy" decoding="async" width="576" height="1024" class="position-relative wp-block-kubio-image__image style-7fohGvjSh-image style-local-15-image d-flex wp-image-7224" alt="Perhaps a link in the catastrophe chain" src="https://allwindsadventures.com/wp-content/uploads/2026/03/IMG_3815-576x1024.png" srcset="https://allwindsadventures.com/wp-content/uploads/2026/03/IMG_3815-576x1024.png 576w, https://allwindsadventures.com/wp-content/uploads/2026/03/IMG_3815-169x300.png 169w, https://allwindsadventures.com/wp-content/uploads/2026/03/IMG_3815-607x1080.png 607w, https://allwindsadventures.com/wp-content/uploads/2026/03/IMG_3815.png 750w" sizes="(max-width: 576px) 100vw, 576px" /></div><figcaption class="position-relative wp-block-kubio-image__caption style-7fohGvjSh-caption style-local-15-caption">While 42 knots might in itself not be a catastrophe &#8211; it has the potential to be a link in the chain.</figcaption></div></figure>

 <h3 class="wp-block-heading">2.
 The PAME Method: Always Have an Escape Route</h3>

-<p>I learned this acronym on an RYA Powerboat Instructor course back in the late 90s, and it has saved my bacon more times than I can count.
+<p class="wp-block-paragraph">I learned this acronym on an RYA Powerboat Instructor course back in the late 90s, and it has saved my bacon more times than I can count.
 Before you commit to any tight docking or complex boat handling, run through the acronym <strong>PAME</strong>:</p>

 <ul class="wp-block-list">